Climate of Italy: Generality

-The Italian climate is influenced by the large body of water of the Mediterranean Seas that surrounds Italy on every side except the north.
-These seas constitute a reservoir of heat and humidity for Italy.
+The Italian climate is influenced by the Mediterranean Sea, a large body of water that surrounds Italy on every side except the north.
+This sea constitutes a reservoir of heat and humidity for Italy.
 Within the southern temperate zone, they determine a Mediterranean climate with local differences due to the geomorphology of the territory, which tends to make its mitigating effects felt, especially in high pressure conditions.

-In addition to Mediterranean influences, the Italian climate is partly affected by the western currents, especially in the intermediate seasons, also by the dynamics in the Atlantic Ocean, with its cyclones that travel from west to east, driven by the zonal circulation and more generally by the reciprocal position, on a synoptic level, of the Azores anticyclone and the African subtropical anticyclone.
-The cold winter airs, are in part influenced by the mountain ranges of the Alps and the Apennines.
-The mitigating effect of the Mediterranean is added to this condition with a tendency to reinvigorate, due to the transfer of sensible heat and humidity, the weakened perturbations from the west or with the formation of Mediterranean Low or Mediterranean cyclogenesis.
+In addition to Mediterranean influences, the Italian climate is partly affected by the western currents, especially in the intermediate seasons, as well as by the dynamics in the Atlantic Ocean, with its cyclones that travel from west to east, driven by the zonal circulation and more generally by the reciprocal position, on a synoptic level, of the Azores anticyclone and the African subtropical anticyclone.
+The cold winter air are in part influenced by the mountain ranges of the Alps and the Apennines.
+The mitigating effect of the Mediterranean is added to this condition, with a tendency to reinvigorate, due to the transfer of sensible heat and humidity, the weakened perturbations from the west or with the formation of Mediterranean Low or Mediterranean cyclogenesis.